Congratulations on Class of 2014!

 - Have the desire to help your community by addressing today's crime problems

-To join the Partners team, call the Lodi Police Department Partners volunteer office at (209) 333-6886 or pick up an application at the Lodi Police Department 215 West Elm St.
+To join the Partners team, contact the Lodi Police Department Partners volunteer office at (209) 333-6886 or pick up an application at the Lodi Police Department, located at 215 West Elm St.